MARK-III/BlogSystem/md/2015_12_25_Blog_Architecture.md

 #Homemade Tiny Blog

-Nowadays it is quite simple to have your own blog.
+Nowadays it is quite easy to have your own blog.
 Thousands free blog providers are out there.
 With some clicks and without even basic knowledge of computer science, you are a blogger.
 But being as myself, I am not satisfied with any blog provider on this earth.(Yes such a big asshole I am.)
 So, I would like to build my own blog from sketch.

 Here are the targets of this project:

 * I would like to build tech stacks as much as possible.(I won't write an OS for it, of cource.)
-* I would like to make my code short and simple.
+* I would like to keep my code short and simple.
 * I don't want to spend much money on it.

 ------------------------------------------------------